IJHidding/Programming1Project/Report.md

  9th Februari 2020

 ## Introduction
-When looking at the raw number of deaths per Dutch province, a large difference was noticed, that did not entirely disappear when correcting for the population number.
+There are differences in number of deaths per Dutch province.
 An extensive analysis was performed by the [CBS -article explaining the differences in deaths per region](https://www.cbs.nl/nl-nl/achtergrond/2013/07/regionale-verschillen-in-sterfte-verklaard) 2013.
 Where they found multiple background factors which were able explain up to 70% of the relative deaths.
 Primarily social-economical variations, but cultural and lifestyle choices were also found to be relevant.
-They do warn for the ecological fallacy, just because a province has an average lower life expectancy does not mean that living there will lead to a lower live expectancy for the individual.
+They warn of the ecological fallacy, just because a province has an average lower life expectancy does not mean that living there will lead to a lower live expectancy for the individual.

 Their analysis focused on individuals 65 and older and looked at variables related to e.g. personal health and civil status.
 This new analysis takes the age ranges lower than 65 into account as well and primarily focuses on factors outside of personal control.
 For example the amount of nature and recreation space in each given province, as well as air pollution.
+This research could lead to different live expectancy when moving to a different province.

 ## Methods